Servant Solutions History

 The policies and practices of the Board changed over the years to reflect both its earning power and the changing social context.
 Retirement at the beginning, for example, was permitted at age 68, or after 40 years of ministerial service.
 Over the years this lowered.
 Currently, retirement distributions may occur at age 59 1/2.
 At the beginning, the Plan was a ministers-only plan.
 Today all persons employed by the church or one of its agencies may participate.

 At first all congregational deposits were forfeited when one left the employment of the church or renounced ministerial credentials and demanded a refund of one’s personal deposits.
 One could not serve the church in a paid capacity and receive pension benefits.
 Widows of retired ministers who remarried lost their benefits.
 Today participants’ accounts are fully vested, whether active or inactive, and whether or not one remains with the Church of God in worship or service.

 Other attractive programs sponsored by the Board over the years have been: The Seminary Plan which sought to enroll every ministerial college or seminary graduate in the retirement program.
-Later this program was altered and entitled Recently Ordained Program.
-It provides the $22 monthly minimum deposit for one year for all newly ordained pastors who enroll.
-Over the years the Plan’s minimum monthly deposit increased from $13.75 to $22.
+Later this program was altered and entitled Newly Ordained Program.
+It provides up to $1,000 for all newly ordained pastors who enroll.

 In June 1997, at the General Assembly, a major presentation was made by the Board of Pensions, asking for permission to embark on a track of major improvements to the Retirement Plan.